devops-ontap/cisco-fso-labs/README.md

 Students
 =========
-To participate in the DEVOPS tasks, you will need to be added to the lab git repo.
+Please ensure you accept the ThousandEyes invite before the lab starts You will receive an email invitation to the email address you used to sign up for the lab.
-Please provide the Instructor with your git account so you can be added.
-Once the Instructor adds you to the git repo, you will receive an invite via the email address associated with your git account.
+Please accept it, and it will prompt you to logon and set credentials.
-Please accept the invite.
+Thank You!